Treatment of Shin Splints

 Since shin splints are felt as intense pain in the leg, traditional treatment usually involves rest.
 This is after other measures, such as taping the arches, using heal cups in the athletic shoes and applying Ben-Gay to the sore muscles have failed to give relief.
 The problem with this approach is that resting the muscles and the periosteum, or the bone covering, will further weaken the already weak structures.
 It does nothing to repair the weakened “spring,” or plantar calcaneonavicular ligament, or the posterior talofibular ligament, both of which take a considerable beating during running, the activity that is the most common cause of shin splints.
 Thus, the chronic pain, as well as the frustration that individuals with this condition experience, continues.

-A better approach is to stimulate plantar calcaneonavicular and posterior talofibular ligament repair with Prolotherapy and to use orthotics.
+In our opinion, we prefer to approach shin splints by triggering plantar calcaneonavicular and posterior talofibular ligament repair with Prolotherapy and to use orthotics.
 Chronic pain is most commonly due to tendon and ligament weakness, as is the case with shin splints, or cartilage deterioration.
 The safest and most effective natural medicine treatment for repairing tendon, ligament and cartilage damage is Prolotherapy.
-In simple terms, Prolotherapy stimulates the body to repair painful areas.
-It does so by inducing a mild inflammatory reaction in the weakened ligaments and cartilage.
-Since the body heals by inflammation, Prolotherapy stimulates healing.
+In simple terms, Prolotherapy stimulates the body to repair painful areas and allows athletes and active people get rid of shin splints for good.